Congruences of Eisenstein series of level $\Gamma_1(N)$ via Dieudonn\'e theory of formal groups

 \subsection{Acknowledgments}

 I would like to thank Matt Ando for advising me to think about the implications of \cite[Chapter 4]{padic} in homotopy theory, which eventually leads to this paper; Patrick Allen for patiently answering my many questions on modular forms and moduli of elliptic curves, and for correcting a few mistakes I made in an earlier version of this paper.
-I would also like to thank Mark Behrens, Dominic Culver, Charles Rezk, Shiyu Shen, and Vesna Stojanoska for many helpful discussions and comments.
+I would also like to thank Mark Behrens, Dominic Culver, Elden Elmanto, Jacklyn Lang, Charles Rezk, Shiyu Shen, and Vesna Stojanoska for many helpful discussions and comments.
+Finally, I would like to thank the anonymous referees for many helpful comments and suggestions on revisions.

+N. Zhang was partially supported by NSF grant DMS-2304719, during the revision of this work.